Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Methods and simulation models

 The described procedure generates our initial conditions for simulations with a turbulent magnetic field.
+The initiated turbulence during the relaxation of the mesh initiates bulk velocities, which remain part of the initial conditions.
 For our comparison simulations without a magnetic field, we proceed as before, but set $\vecbf{B}={\bf 0}$.
 Thus, the atmosphere remains turbulent through the presence of initial flows and pressure irregularities.
 However, these runs show a lower degree of turbulence than the runs with finite magnetic field as the magnetic tension can drive and sustain turbulence on longer time scales.

 As explained above, the stresses of the tangled magnetic field induce turbulent gas motions.
 In the absence of a driver of turbulence (as in our simulations) the turbulence gradually dissipates and the magnetic field strength and gas velocities decrease as a function of time.